-For semester-length classes, classes may be added online through the STAR registration system at www.star.hawaii.edu until the 100% Tuition Refund for Withdrawal deadline (see academic calendar).
-After the add period, classes may be added in-person at the ARO with instructor's signature or electronic approval on an Add form.
+Classes may be added online through the STAR registration system at www.star.hawaii.edu until the 100% Tuition Refund

-For classes that are less than the full semester in length, classes may be added up to and including the day prior to the start date of the class.
+Withdrawal deadline (see academic calendar).
+After the add period, pleae contact the Admissions & Recordes Office (ARO) for instructions on how to submit a registration request.
 (Policy Haw 7.330)

+For classes that are less than the full semester in length, classes may be added up to and including the day before to the start date of the class.